vavaviper/neural_network_from_scratch-main/README.md

 ## Features

-- **Custom Neural Network Implementation:** No PyTorch or TensorFlow for the model itself—just NumPy.
+- **Custom Neural Network Implementation:** No PyTorch or TensorFlow for the model itself, just NumPy.
 - **He Initialization:** For improved convergence in deep networks.
 - **ReLU Activation:** Used in hidden layers for non-linearity.
 - **Softmax Output:** For multi-class classification.